moyaser315/Tasky/README.md

 # Tasky – Backend

-Tasky is a FastAPI-based backend for a task management system, featuring secure authentication (JWT + API Key), async endpoints, and a clean, modular architecture.
+Tasky is a FastAPI-based backend for a task management system, featuring secure authentication, async endpoints, and a clean, modular architecture.

 ---